-In November 2013, we borrowed \$2.5 million under a loan and security agreement with SVB, the SVB Loan.
+In November 2013, we borrowed \$2.5 million under the SVB Loan Agreement.
 The interest rate on this loan was a per annum fixed rate of 5.0%, provided for a final payment to include an additional fee of 7.0% of the loan amount, or \$0.2 million, and had a maturity date of August 1, 2016.
-In June 2014, we entered into an amended loan and security agreement with SVB, or the Amended SVB Loan.
-The amendment did not modify the terms of the \$2.5 million previously borrowed under the SVB Loan.
-The Amended SVB Loan provided us with a new \$7.5 million growth capital loan facility that was available to us in two advances at a per annum fixed interest rate of 4.5%.
-The first advance of \$5.0 million was drawn in conjunction with securing the Amended SVB Loan in June 2014.
+In June 2014, we entered into the Amended SVB Loan Agreement.
+The amendment did not modify the terms of the \$2.5 million previously borrowed under the SVB Loan Agreement.
+The Amended SVB Loan Agreement provided us with a new \$7.5 million growth capital loan facility that was available to us in two advances at a per annum fixed interest rate of 4.5%.
+The first advance of \$5.0 million was drawn in conjunction with securing the Amended SVB Loan Agreement in June 2014.
 The second advance of \$2.5 million was drawn in September 2014.
-The borrowings under the Amended SVB Loan included a final payment of 9.0% of the loan amount, or \$0.6 million, and had a maturity date of November 1, 2016.
-We were obligated to make interest-only payments on the SVB Loan and the Amended SVB Loans through May 2014 and November 2014, respectively, and were obligated to make monthly principal and interest payments to fully amortize the outstanding balance as of their respective maturity dates.
+The borrowings under the Amended SVB Loan Agreement included a final payment of 9.0% of the loan amount, or \$0.6 million, and had a maturity date of November 1, 2016.
+We were obligated to make interest-only payments on the SVB Loan Agreement and the Amended SVB Loan Agreement through May 2014 and November 2014, respectively, and were obligated to make monthly principal and interest payments to fully amortize the outstanding balance as of their respective maturity dates.

-In connection with the SVB Loan, we issued a warrant to purchase 37,500 shares of Series A redeemable convertible preferred stock at an exercise price of \$2.00 per share.
+In connection with the SVB Loan Agreement, we issued a warrant to purchase 37,500 shares of Series A redeemable convertible preferred stock at an exercise price of \$2.00 per share.
 As a result of our initial public offering, this warrant became a warrant to purchase 9,689 shares of common stock at an exercise price of \$7.74 per share.
 The warrant is fully exercisable and expires on November 14, 2023.
-In connection with the Amended SVB Loan, we issued a warrant to purchase 112,500 shares of Series A redeemable convertible preferred stock at an exercise price of \$2.00 per share.
+In connection with the Amended SVB Loan Agreement, we issued a warrant to purchase 112,500 shares of Series A redeemable convertible preferred stock at an exercise price of \$2.00 per share.
 As a result of our initial public offering, this warrant became a warrant to purchase 29,069 shares of common stock at an exercise price of \$7.74 per share.
-The warrant became a warrant to purchase 29,069 shares of common stock at an exercise price of \$7.74 per share.
 The warrant is fully exercisable and expires on June 4, 2024.